DynamoDS/Dynamo/doc/distrib/NodeHelpFiles/Autodesk.DesignScript.Geometry.TSpline.TSplineSurface.BridgeFacesToFaces.md

 ## In Depth
 `TSplineSurface.BridgeEdgesToFaces` connects two sets of faces, either from the same surface or from two different surfaces.
-The node requires the inputs rescribed below.
+The node requires the inputs described below.
 The first three inputs are enough to generate the bridge, the rest of the inputs being optional.
 The resulting surface is a child of the surface that the first group of edges belongs to.

 In the example below, a torus surface is created using `TSplineSurface.ByTorusCenterRadii`.
 Two of its faces are selected and used as input for the `TSplineSurface.BridgeFacesToFaces` node, along with the torus surface.
 The rest of the input demonstrate how the bridge can be further adjusted:
 - `followCurves`: (optional) a curve for the bridge to follow.
 In the absence of this input, the bridge follows a straight line